Coordination Infrastructure

 Learn More About Advanced Trek Technologies Discover AI-Powered Activity Intelligence

 Groups are the organizational foundation of pTreks.
-Think of a Group as a container or community that brings together people who share a common interest in a specific type of outdoor activity.
+Think of a Group as a coordination hub that brings together teams who share a common Trek Activity or group context.

 Key Characteristics of Groups: